 - Connecting Software SaaS Portal (https://saas.connecting-software.com/)

 - CB Dynamics 365 to SharePoint Permissions Replicator cloud service

 Connecting Software SaaS Portal takes care about configuration, subscription management and monitoring.

-CRM Solution contains plugin that registers all the steps that can influence permissions in Dynamics CRM.
-When one of those steps occurs the plugin will notify CRM SharePoint Permissions Replicator service, the service will ensure that the permission will be written into SharePoint.
-This ensures that the rights within the CRM will be replicated accordingly to the SharePoint folder(s).
-There are several ways to change permissions in CRM and this solution covers all of them:
+Dynamics 365 Solution contains the plugin that registers all the steps that can influence permissions in Dynamics 365.
+When one of these steps occurs, the plugin will notify CB Dynamics 365 to SharePoint Permissions Replicator service, which will ensure that correct permissions are written into SharePoint.
+This makes sure that the privileges in Dynamics 365 will be exactly replicated to the relevant SharePoint folders.
+There are several ways to change permissions in Dynamics 365 and this solution covers all of them:

 - Security roles

 - Teams, access teams and access team templates

 - Hierarchy security – manager and position (CRM 2015, 2016 and Online)

 This service will break role inheritance and modify security inside SharePoint.
 We are not responsible for recovering permissions to the initial state.
 Please test the service in your test environment first and create backups before implementing to the production environment.